heyjhun/heyjhun.github.io/_posts/random-thoughts/2019-10-13-corporate-world-might-not-be-for-everyone.md

 ---

-WWhen I was younger I always dream of working in an office.
+When I was younger I always dream of working in an office.
 With a desk, computer in front of me, working on papers, having meetings.
 I always thought that when I work as an office boy, it is something that would make me happy.
 I will earn money, I will be a boss.

 Right after graduation, I transferred from my province to the city.
 I found my first job, it is a BPO company.
 It was something close to what I thought of being a great office boy.
 I would take phone calls, answer their questions, update the system.
 Have lunch break with officemates, have a conversation, back to work.
 Repeat.